nlhkabu/nlhkabu.github.io/_drafts/2018-07-26-pypi-past-present-future.md

 - The EuroPython organising team for giving me the opportunity to present
 - [Ernest W. Durbin III](https://twitter.com/EWDurbin), [Dustin Ingram](https://twitter.com/di_codes), [Donald Stufft](https://twitter.com/dstufft) and [Sumana Harihareswara](https://twitter.com/brainwane) for digging up facts and figures for my presentation and for being great co-contributors on the Warehouse project
 - [Aina Requena Lafuente](https://twitter.com/ainarela) for the lovely illustrations
-- My colleagues at PeopleDoc for reviewing my presentation - your feedback was really valuable
+- My colleagues at PeopleDoc for reviewing my presentation
-- All packaging contributors - past and present :)
+- All packaging contributors - past, present and future :)